Roy-043/FreeCAD/CODE_OF_CONDUCT.md

 ### B. Be patient and generous

-Always take help requests seriously.
+Always take requests for help seriously.
 If appropriate, you can politely point out missing information, or refer to available information, but avoid aggressive or vague responses.
 If something seems outrageous, do not assume the worst, but ask for clarification first.
 Keep in mind that for many